Mac Doesn't Recognize External Hard Drive? (2026 Guide)

 Step 3: macOS reads the external hard drive.

 After recognizing the hardware information of the drive, the Mac will call other system components to read the external hard drive's type and partition information.
-If the drive is readable by the Mac, a visible disk icon would be formed consequently.
+If the drive is readable by the Mac, a visible disk icon would be formed as a consequence.

 Step 4: macOS recognizes the files in the external hard drive.

-Step 5: Mac shows the external hard drive for users.
+Step 5: Mac shows the external hard drive to users.

-However, if one or more steps above fail, the Mac won't recognize the external hard drive successfully.
-You can't access it.
-Therefore, some of the common causes that may render MacBook not recognize external hard drives are:
+Therefore, some of the common causes that may render a MacBook unable to recognize external hard drives are:

 • The external drive isn't properly connected for data transfer and power supply.